carloslacasa/cyber-ansible/README.md

 ## Ansible playbooks related to Cybersecurity

+### Keeping Windows systems up-to-date
+Automated upgrade of Windows servers and workstations.
+The upgrade can be launched in a controlled way to different groups of boxes defined in the inventories.
+It takes care of Windows updates as well as packages installed through Chocolatey repositories.

+Tested on Windows 10 (64, 32bits), Windows Server 2016, Windows Server 2019

+How to call the playbook:

+`ansible-playbook -i inventory/on-premise/windows/dev --limit site1_windows_wks_personal -T 5 ./windows_provisioning.yml --tags upgrade -vault-password-file ./.vault`

+### Keeping Linux (Ubuntu) systems up-to-date
+Automated upgrade of Ubuntu servers and workstations.
+The upgrade can be launched in a controlled way to different groups of boxes defined in the inventories.

+Tested on Ubuntu>=18.04 LTS

+How to call the playbook:

+`ansible-playbook -i inventory/on-premise/linux/dev --limit site1_linux_wks_it -T 5 ./linux_provisioning.yml --tags upgrade --vault-password-file ./.vault`

 ### Hardening rules for Windows systems
 Security configuration for Windows systems according to recommendations published by CIS, GSA and ACSC.
 CIS: Center for Internet Security